 Tim is a complete T-11 paraplegic as a result of a car accident when he was 17.
 Tim, who is from Yardley, PA, has maintained an active lifestyle through boating, quad riding and skiing, but he had always wanted to add a handcycle to his activities.
 Due to the medical costs not only for Tim, but also for his twin daughters who were born prematurely, he approached the foundation after meeting Chris at Magee Rehab in Philadelphia during the Ekso training process.

 We are excited to present a handcycle to Tim and know he will use it to stay active with his young daughters.

 At the age of 25, Chris Utz from Pasadena, MD, was involved in a car accident which left him paralyzed from the waist down.
 Prior to his accident, Chris was active in biking, boating, and other water sports and led a busy life running his own business.
 Chris’ medical bills forced him to sell everything including his business to cover the costs.
-Chris contacted the foundation earlier this year about obtaining a handcycle that would help him improve both his physical and mental well-being.
-He will be participating in the duathlon with a team and is very excited to receive his new Top End Force Handcycle!
+Chris contacted the foundation about obtaining a handcycle that would help him improve both his physical and mental well-being.
+He is very excited to receive his new Top End Force Handcycle!

 IM ABLE is proud to present Russell with a Force 2 Handcycle.

 IM ABLE works to show that everyone, disabled and able-bodied, can lead an active lifestyle.
 But adaptive equipment can be expensive.
 IM ABLE donated a basketball chair so the team could introduce new athletes to the sport.“We just wanted to do something to expose people in the community to what the sport is about,” said Chris Kaag, founder and executive director of IM ABLE.
 “Most people here have probably never seen wheelchair basketball before.”